JohnsonKuan/movie-rec-tags/README.md

 ## Summary of Results

-I was able to build a simple content-based movie recommender system with only MovieLens tags by answer three key business questions (see blog post for more details):
+I was able to build a simple content-based movie recommender system with only MovieLens tags by answering three key business questions (see blog post for more details):

 1. Q1: How many tags do we need for each movie?